Civil Parking Enforcement (CPE)

 We are committed to improving road safety for everyone and parking enforcement forms part of our wider transport strategy.

-Civil Parking Enforcement (CPE) means that local authorities are responsible for enforcing on-street parking controls instead of the police.
+CPE means that local authorities are responsible for enforcing on-street parking controls instead of the police.
 It is covered by section six of the Traffic Management Act 2004.

 The key differences are: